 Adding and Removing Elements

-Adding or removing elements in a state will add or remove them in all states.
+Adding or removing elements in the base state will add or remove them in all states.

 If you add an extra element to the base state, it’ll be automatically included in other states as well.
 However, if the element is added to any other state, it will be visible for this state only — it will be included as a hidden layer for other states and you’ll be able to make it visible by clicking the eye icon in the Layers panel.